 Computers, Printers and Hardware

 The easiest solution to recycling your old computer is to give it away to a charity shop or sell it.
 Ask at a local school or put a notice on a local bulletin board offering your computer free for the taking.
-Many people without a computer will still find it handy with the word processor and basic programs.
+Many people without a computer will still find it handy to use the word processor and basic programmes.

 Here at Brewsters Waste Management, our policy is simple.
 Recycle wherever possible and dispose of waste in the most environmentally safe way.
-We provide everything from wheelie bins and residential skip hire to commercial Roll-on-Roll-off hire, we can provide containers that allow you to dispose of your waste quickly and easily.
+We provide everything from wheelie bins and residential skip hire to commercial Roll-on-Roll-off hire; we can provide containers that allow you to dispose of your waste quickly and easily.
 We try to recycle as much of the waste that we collect as possible, minimising our carbon footprint.
 For larger-scale clients, our experienced team also provides consultancy services to advise on the best way to streamline and optimise your waste strategy.
 Over the years, we have worked on large-scale projects across London, including hotels, office builds and restaurants.
 We hold a number of accreditations and the Royal Warrant, so you can be sure that you’ll be receiving services of the highest possible quality.
-To find out more about the various services we offer, please take a lot at our website or get in touch, we would be happy to help you.
+To find out more about the various services we offer, get in touch.
+We would be happy to help you.